 About Toronto First Aid

-What Will I Learn in a CPR Course?
+What Will I Learn with CPR Courses in Toronto?

 Participants that enrol in a CPR course with Toronto First Aid will learn about the following topics: